vectorgrp/sil-kit-adapters-qemu/README.rst

 Running the Demo Applications
 -----------------------------

-Now is a good point to start the ``IbRegistry``, ``IbDemoEthernetQemu`` - which connects the QEmu virtual ethernet interface with the integration bus - and the ``ObDemoEthernetDevice`` in separate terminals::
+Now is a good point to start the ``IbRegistry``, ``IbDemoEthernetQemu`` - which connects the QEMU virtual ethernet interface with the integration bus - and the ``ObDemoEthernetDevice`` in separate terminals::

-    wsl$ /path/to/vib/3.7.14/IntegrationBus/bin/IbRegistry
+    wsl$ ./path/to/vib/3.7.14/IntegrationBus/bin/IbRegistry

     wsl$ ./build/bin/IbDemoEthernetQemuAdapter
     Creating participant 'EthernetQemu' in domain 42